Greek police find body of missing British scientist | DW | 07.08.2019

 A spokesperson for the Greek police told the French news agency a military helicopter "carrying officers and special equipment to locate missing persons left Athens on Tuesday night."

-Natalie Christopher has not been seen since Monday, when she went for a run on the Greek island of Ikaria.
+Natalie Christopher had not been seen since Monday when she went for a run on the Greek island of Ikaria.

 Christopher was reportedly on holiday with her partner from Nicosia, Cyprus, where she is based.
 Her partner alerted police when she did not return from a run on Monday morning.
 Police then opened an initial investigation into the disappearance.